codedecay/trendingBot_2/README.md

 Some ideas to bear in mind:
 * "No trend was found" has to be seen as a perfectly valid output.
 Test this program only with datasets including variables (i.e., columns) expected to have some kind of relationship.
 * Even under the most permissive conditions (i.e., `Expected accuracy` -> `Low`), trendingBot looks only for reasonably solid trends (>= 65% accuracy).
-* The outliers-detection and out-of-sample understanding capabilities of the current version are still not well developed (see "Further work" section).
+* The outlier-detection and out-of-sample understanding capabilities of the current version are still not well developed (see "Further work" section).
 In any case, extrapolations should be avoided as much as possible.
 * The weakest point of this approach is its computational expense/time requirements.
 This problem should be minimised with a proper definition of the training dataset, that is: as less variables/columns and cases/rows as possible.
 The table below shows how the size of the input dataset affects the time requirements.